STDs list and their Symptoms

 One of the most widespread sexually transmitted infections, Chlamydia can lead to serious complications if not treated timely and efficiently.
 The infection mainly affects women and may have no symptoms at all.
 In other cases the infected person may experience abnormal vaginal discharge or urinating discomfort.
 It is important to locate and take measures as soon as possible before Chlamydia damages the uterus, fallopian tubes, reproductive system, which may end in infertility.
 Pelvic inflammatory disease is also possible.
 Like most other STDs, Chlamydia is easily prevented by using condoms and having monogamous relations.

 Gonorrhea is a widespread sexually transmitted disease, most common among young people under 24.
 Gonorrhea has few symptoms and is often difficult to diagnose.
 Men may feel burning during urination, have abnormal discharge from penis or pain in the testicles.
 Most women do not observe any symptoms, or may also have uncommon discharge and painful urination.
 The infection needs to be treated immediately as it might lead to genital, rectal or throat infections, as well as develop serious complications, especially in women, including obstruction of the fallopian tubes, infertility or ectopic pregnancy.
 Gonorrhea is easy to treat on early stages.

-Hepatitis B and C lead to liver inflammation and may end up in death.
+Hepatitis B and Hepatitis C lead to liver inflammation and may end up in death.
 It is typically contracted through body fluids and blood, which makes it easy to contract during unprotected sex or while sharing injection needles with an infected person.
 The early symptoms may include general sickness, nausea, vomiting, fever or dark urine.
 If not treated, the disease can develop into chronic hepatitis, hide for a while and lead to cirrhosis or liver cancer.
 Hepatitis vaccines have become routine for children in many countries.
 Unvaccinated people, gay men, drug users and even people living together with an infected person are more likely to contract Hepatitis.